crabart/connect-deta-base/readme.md

 ##### client

-An instance of Deta Base client.
+An instance of Deta Base client (required).

 ##### prefix